Lugriz/ng-error-message/README.md

 })
 export class AppModule { }

-// If you have multilanguage app, yo could do this:
+// If you have a multilanguage app, you could do this:

 @NgModule({
   imports: [